 Learn about 10-year-old Ryan Viano, our first patient to benefit from these new magnetically controlled rods.

-At Children's Colorado, we have one of the largest early onset scoliosis programs in the region.
-Our pediatric specialists are core members of the Children's Spine Study Group and Scoliosis Research Society.
-We're also actively involved in cutting edge spine research and have numerous scientific publications on scoliosis.
+At Children's Colorado, we have one of the largest early onset scoliosis programs in the country.
+Our pediatric specialists are core members of the Pediatric Spine Study Group and Scoliosis Research Society.
+We're also actively involved in cutting-edge spine research and have numerous scientific publications on scoliosis.